Not exactly a good start, but let me reassure you that the movie I’m going to be talking about deserved better and it, in fact, a pretty decent movie.

 Quick show of hands: how many of you have read any of the Tarzan pulp stories?
 How many of you even knew before now that Tarzan was originally a pulp magazine character?
 How many of you know that he was created by Edgar Rice Burroughs?

-If you don’t, I don’t blame you.
+If you don’t know that, I don’t blame you.
 I’m not exactly shocked that 1910s pulp magazines no longer loom large in the popular consciousness.

 Which, to bring this to the matter at hand, is essentially the very same problem facing John Carter of Mars and the 2012 Disney adaptation John Carter (not “of Mars”; more on that later), which isn’t a great movie, but definitely deserved better than it got.